 How Much Heat Should I Use When Sauteing?

 I recently received an email from a reader asking "how much heat to use when sauteing when sauteing.
 They wanted to know if I use medium, medium-high, or high heat.
 They also wanted to know about the heat of the pan and the fat you cook with.

-Great questions so I wanted to share my response with you.
+Great questions, so I wanted to share my response with you.
 Be sure to read my post How To Saute.
-It will give you a better idea of the whole process of sauteing so this will make more sense to you.
+It will give you a better idea of the whole sauteing process, so this will make more sense to you.

 Factors To Consider